Great Depression Hot Dogs.

 The wartime delicacy.
 Ham that didn’t pass it’s physical.
 Meatloaf without basic training.
 Special Army Meat.

-What will be the symbol of our time?
+What might be the COVID-19 symbol of our time?

 If not perhaps hand santizer?
 Toilet paper?
 It sure has had its fair share of media of late.
 That creepy feeling of passing by empty supermarket shelves.
 Reasonable people asking “‘when will the next batch arrive?” hasn’t helped either.
 The shortages have fuelled interest in this essential commodity like never before… Incredibly, since the toilet paper panic buying began – distributors have reported an increase in inquiries of “around 200%”.
 Google data also shows that searches for “smart toilets” in Australia have spiked to their highest point since tracking began.
 Why toilet paper?
 Some psychologists are suggesting this is a demonstration of herd mentality at its best.